y-lohse/bjj/_drafts/2014-07-22-closed-guard-1.md

 ---
 layout: blog
-title: Closed Guard: Introduction & First Cycle
+title: Closed Guard Introduction & First Cycle
 ---
 I'm kicking of a series of posts describing how I'd teach certain aspects of Jiu-Jitsu and the first subject is going to be closed guard — because it's the position I'm the most comfortable in.
 Yet there are still some aspects of it I ignore; I tried to mark them out.